drbaselali/ai-datacenters/README.md

 # ai-datacenters

-The respository is inspired by the data heat island effect, which was first introduced in the following paper:
+The repository is inspired by the data heat island effect, first introduced in the following paper:

 https://arxiv.org/pdf/2603.20897

 The current project focuses on 187 global AI data centers and their corresponding 92 nearby or enclosed city centers.
-More specifically, data centers here refer to sites with large-scale computations or cloud operations.
+More specifically, data centers refer to sites with large-scale computations or cloud operations.
 For each category, the following datasets are collected:

 * Geographic coordinates: latitudes and longitudes for spatial alignment
-* Average yearly temperatures from 2006 until mid 2026
+* Average yearly temperatures from 2006 to mid 2026
 * Static hydrological risk indicators (baseline water stress and drought risk)

 Data Sources